SocietyForArtisticResearch/rc-pandoc-help/01-02-B-profile.md

   profile, which will result in them being listed on the Research page.

+<a id="grouping"></a>

-### Grouping
+### Exposition Grouping

 Default groupings: When you create a set or exposition the new objects will appear in default groupings ("Sets" and "Expositions").
 If you are invited to one by another RC user, they will appear under "Expositions (collaborated)".

-Custom grouping: You can also create your own groupings.
+Custom grouping: You can also create your own exposition groupings.
 To add a new grouping click "add grouping" and enter the name of the grouping.
 You can sort your objects within a grouping, arrange the groupings themselves and move object between groups via drag and drop.
 Click and drag a grouping itself to change the order of the groups.

 On the right-hand side of a grouping's title, there are a series of icons displayed.
 Here you can edit and delete the grouping and control